pinkymaxou/stargate-sgu/Readme.md

 # Prerequisites

  - Correct knowledge of ESP32 and programming with ESP-IDF
- - At least 22 x 22 cm printer, capable of printing with 0.2 mm nozzle **Warning: Don't even think of printing it using bigger nozzle, it just won't work.**
+ - At least 22 x 22 cm printer, capable of printing with 0.2 mm nozzle<br>
+    **Warning: Don't even think of printing it using a bigger nozzle, it just won't work.**
  - Have some knowledge in electronic.
  - ESP-IDF toolkit installed (tested on IDF 4.4)